From forest to fiber for a low-carbon society

-In Europe, the use of forests is also subject to stringent legislation and wood comes from well-managed forests where the cycle of natural regeneration, planting, growing and logging is carefully controlled.
+In Europe, the use of forests is subject to stringent legislation and wood comes from well-managed forests where the cycle of natural regeneration, planting, growing and logging is carefully controlled.

 Sustainable Forest Management (SFM) is driving Europe’s forest growth.
-The industry has also invested in the use of forest certification schemes such as the Forest Stewardship Council® (FSC) and the Programme for the Endorsement of Forest Certification™ (PEFC) and further voluntary schemes.
+The industry has invested in the use of forest certification schemes such as the Forest Stewardship Council® (FSC) and the Programme for the Endorsement of Forest Certification™ (PEFC) and further voluntary schemes.

 EPIS participates as an international stakeholder member in both FSC and PEFC.